ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 To wrap up this quick introduction, here are two excerpts taken from books on Monte Carlo simulations.
 The first comes from N.T.
 Thomopoulos' "Essentials of Monte Carlo Simulation: Statistical Methods for Building Simulation Models", and the second comes from Paul Glasserman's "Monte Carlo Methods in Financial Engineering (Stochastic Modelling and Applied Probability)".

 >To apply the Monte Carlo method, the analyst constructs a mathematical model that simulates a real system.
 A large number of random sampling of the model is applied yielding a large number of random samples of output results from the model. [...]
 The method is based on running the model many times as in random sampling.
 For each sample, random variates are generated on each input variable; computations are run through the model yielding random outcomes on each output variable.
 Since each input is random, the outcomes are random.
 In the same way, they generated thousands of such samples and achieved thousands of outcomes for each output variable.

 >Monte Carlo methods are based on the analogy between probability and volume.
 The mathematics of measure formalizes the intuitive notion of probability, associating an event with a set of outcomes and defining the probability of the event to be its volume or measure relative to that of a universe of possible outcomes.
 Monte Carlo uses this identity in reverse, calculating the volume of a set by interpreting the volume as a probability.
 In the simplest case, this means sampling randomly from a universe of possible outcomes and taking the fraction of random draws that fall in a given set as an estimate of the set’s volume.
 The law of large numbers ensures that this estimate converges to the correct value as the number of draws increases.
 The central limit theorem provides information about the likely magnitude of the error in the estimate after a finite number of draws.

+If you are new to the subject, keep these ideas in mind as they will help you to understand what follows next.

 ## First Examples